 You may be surprised to learn that guidelines for websites and accessibility have been around since 1999.
 The first Web Content Accessibility Guidelines (WCAG) were drawn up by the World Wide Web Consortium during 1999.
 They remained a guide, unenforceable by law, until they were formalized in the US by the Department of Justice in 2018.

 The US is somewhat behind many countries in making this law.
-Other countries have already formalized the WCAG and it has been a legal requirement elsewhere for several years.
+Other countries have already formalized the WCAG, and it has been a legal requirement elsewhere for several years.

 Ultimately, there are four guiding principles for making a website ADA accessibility compliant.
 These principles provide the foundation for functional, efficient, non-discriminatory web design.
-These principles state that a website should be:

 Within these four principles sit the 12 guidelines that provide basic ADA requirements for websites that owners should attain.
 Businesses that prioritize quality web content as part of their marketing strategy will understand the benefit of making content even more accessible.